 When is anxiety or depression considered disabling?

-However, someone who experiences mild levels of anxiety, such as having an increased level of worry about what other people are thinking about them while they are out picking up medications, is not considered to be disabled.
+However, someone who experiences mild anxiety levels, such as having an increased level of worry about what other people are thinking about them while they are out picking up medications, is not considered to be disabled.

 How Does a Psychiatric Service Dog Aid in Relieving Symptoms of Anxiety and Depression?

-- Bringing medications, or bringing water so that medication can be taken.
+- Bringing medications or bringing water so your dog can take medication.

-- Fetching help during a dissociative episode or crisis.
+- Fetching helps during a dissociative episode or crisis.

 - Laying over an anxious individual to provide physical comfort during anxiety attacks.